GMCtree/Spotify-Bot/README.md

 To make a search, call the bot and type.
 The bot will respond with an option to grab the top result of either a track, artist, album or playlist and you can click which you would like to get a Spotify link to the item.

 *P.S - Because of the change to an inline bot, general search is currently unavailable.
-I hoping to re-implement this in the near future.
+I'm hoping to re-implement this in the near future.
 Sorry for the inconvenience.*